The 2018 uSwitch Current Account customer satisfaction awards were voted for by over 10,000 current account customers.

-The big winner was First Direct, who won nine out of the twelve available categories.
-Clydesdale Bank, a new entrant to our awards, also made a strong impact, picking up the remaining three.
+The big winner was First Direct who won ten out of the twelve available categories.
+Nationwide picked up the remaining two.

-If First Direct and the Clydesdale are this year’s big winners, the big banks are the clear losers.
+If First Direct and Nationwide are this year’s big winners, the big banks are the clear losers.

 None of the big high street banks won a single award between them, with RBS taking the wooden spoon for the third time in four years.

 HSBC narrowly avoids a second successive year in last spot overall but comes last in most categories – seven out of twelve categories.

 First Direct were only denied a full house by building society Nationwide.
 The online and phone-based bank won an impressive ten our of twelve awards, including Best Overall Customer Service and Best Switching Service.